smeinscher/cstrl/README.md

 ## About The Project

-This is a simple game framework made for educational purposes.
+This is a simple game library made for educational purposes.
 The goal is to create my own games with this.

 Motivation:
 * I enjoy programming, not so much learning the UI or functionality of a traditional game engine.